Betty Smith: Marriage and motherhood

 In 1919, after moving briefly to Richmond Hill, Queens, with her mother and stepfather, she joined George Smith in Ann Arbor, Michigan, where he pursued a law degree at the University of Michigan.
 They married October 18, 1919.
 During the couple's extended stay in Ann Arbor, Smith gave birth to two girls and then waited until they were in school before endeavoring to complete her education.
 Because she had only completed two years of high school, Smith first enrolled in Ann Arbor High School, even though the principal thought it "unusual for a married woman to be a high school junior but could find no law against it."
-However, she again was not able to graduate due to her husband finding work in Belding, Michigan, and later Detroit.
+However, once again she was not able to graduate due to her husband finding work in Belding, Michigan, and later Detroit.

 Although George Smith's career was thriving, he found the practice of law unfulfilling.
 As a result, they decided to return to Ann Arbor and the University of Michigan to "start over," with George studying political science, with an aim toward a career in politics.
 Although she had not finished high school, the university allowed her to take classes as a special student without matriculating.
 Smith began to take her writing more seriously, realizing it could be a career.
 She honed her composition and journalism skills, submitting articles and recipes to newspapers as well as writing plays.
 Despite family money worries, instead of taking part-time jobs as she had before she continued with her writing endeavors.

-In 1933, Betty and George H.E.
-Smith legally separated, and before the start of World War II, in 1938, they divorced.
+In 1933, Betty and George Smith legally separated, and before the start of World War II, in 1938, they divorced.
 Although divorced, she continued to use the Smith surname throughout her writing career.

 Theater and playwriting

 From a young age, Smith had a deep and abiding interest in stage theater.
 She and her younger brother Willie regularly attended Saturday matinees at Brooklyn theaters for ten cents each, which allowed them to stand in the gallery.
 In a later autobiographical statement, Smith noted:

 In all the years of growing up, I saw at least one play a week.
 I ran errands, made childish sacrifices of penny candy, tended babies, brought back deposit bottles.
 I had one objective: To get together a dime a week to see the Saturday matinee at one of three Brooklyn stock companies in our neighborhood.

-In 1916, Smith was able to see Sarah Bernhardt perform as part of her farewell tour of the United States.
+In 1916, Smith was able to attend one of Sarah Bernhardt's final performances during the latter’s farewell tour.
 Despite Bernhardt having lost a leg to infection, her memories of the performance and of Bernhardt's "lovely speaking voice and her limpid gestures" remained everlasting.